Ethical and Professional Practice

 Consent and Confidentiality

 All sessions offered at The Child Psychologist are private and confidential (this also includes sessions with teenagers whose therapy is being paid for by their parents), unless there is a significant concern about your safety or someone else’s safety.

 It is sometimes useful, however, to seek or share information from other professionals involved in the child’s life such as teachers or GPs.
 In such cases, consent from you will be sought prior to contacting them.

-The Child Psychologist complies with the Data Protection Act 1998, which requires every organization that processes personal information to register with the Information Commissioner’s Office (ICO).
+The Child Psychologist complies with the GDPR requirements (May 2018), which requires every organization that processes personal information to register with the Information Commissioner’s Office (ICO).
 This information is securely kept and solely for The Child Psychologist use.
-If you have any questions please do not hesitate to discuss them with The Child Psychologist
+If you have any questions, please do not hesitate to discuss them with The Child Psychologist

 We understand that on occasions, you may need to cancel an appointment at short notice.
 If pre-booked appointments are cancelled more than 24 hours in advance no charge will be made.
 However, late cancellations or non attendance without any prior notice will be charged at the full rate, unless in very exceptional circumstances.
 Please, note that if you are claiming from private medical insurance, they may not cover this.